Diversity

 Risqué Business?
 Humor in the Post-#MeToo Era

 #MeToo has undoubtedly triggered profound, positive effects for employees and organizations by increasing awareness of sexual harassment and empowering employees to speak up about it.
 However, it might have also created a backlash by making it more difficult for men and women to work with each other.
 Thus, we tested humor as a proactive, interpersonal intervention.
 In a series of experiments, results showed that a short, positive pun decreases intergroup anxiety for women, but increases it for men, when sexual harassment concerns are salient.
-Forthcoming in Journal of Applied Psychology.
+See the paper published in Journal of Applied Psychology here.

 Overlooked or Undercooked?
 A Critical Review & Recommendations for Experimental Methods in Diversity Research